 Download an outline of this course here

-We will offer a range of elective modules focusing on training people for a variety of ministries, including Preaching, Leading Worship, Small Group Leadership, Youth Ministry, Children’s Ministry and Pastoral Care.
-In future years we will be developing other elective modules which may include Mentoring, the Ministry of Technology, and Administration.
-These modules will run over 6-8 sessions and will be shaped by the skills being taught, so may be held over a series of evenings or on a Saturday or a combination of both.
+We offer a range of elective modules focusing on training people for a variety of ministries.
+These modules will run over 6-8 sessions and will be shaped by the skills being taught, so may be held over a series of evenings or on Saturdays, or a combination of both.
 Each elective will normally be held once a year.
-Click on the following links to find out more about what we are offering at the moment.
+We are running the following electives in 2021-2022:

 Each ALM candidate will be given a mentor to walk with them through their training who will help them to reflect upon their learning in both the Core and Elective modules.
 Mentors will meet candidates four times over the course of their training and will discuss the candidate’s reflections recorded in their learning diary.

 If you would like to join the Core Module in the Autumn term, or the Administration or Mentoring electives, you will need to submit your application form by Monday 23rd August 2021.

 Applications for training that begins in the Spring term need to be received by Monday 6th December 2021.